 It’s very easy for a CRM administrator to create new fields.
 Because of this, fields can sometimes be added to a CRM system with little forethought and no internal discussion.

 Before adding a new field, it’s important to run the rationale for the new field by a stakeholder or a power user.
-Obtain buy-in from the person whose team will be responsible for maintaining that field.
+Obtain buy-in from the person whose team will maintain that field.

 5. Retire Old CRM Users and Create New Ones

-The reason for this is that all the old user’s past email and activities will be associated with the new user.
+This is because all the old user’s past emails and activities will be associated with the new user.

-An old user should be retired or deactivated, so that their license is freed up and their name remains associated with all their past activities.
+An old user should be retired or deactivated so their license is freed up and their name is associated with all their past activities.

 6. Annotate Your CRM Configurations

-Whether you’re adding a custom field, creating an email template, or setting up a workflow, make sure to key in the purpose of the addition or modification in the associated notes or description field.
+Whether you’re adding a custom field, creating an email template, or setting up a workflow, make sure to key in the purpose of adding or modifying the associated notes or description field.

-The reason for a modification might be clear to you and and obvious in the moment.
+The reason for a modification might be clear to you and obvious at the moment.
 But down the road, you may not remember exactly what the purpose of the configuration was.
 If the reason is not apparent to you, it certainly won’t be clear to others.

 If your CRM system does not have an annotation field, create a parallel document that notes modifications and the reasons behind them.